NikitaJWilliams/Understanding-Forest-Fire-Occurences-in-Portugal-Guided-Data-Analytics-Project-in-R-/README.md

 You can learn more about the variables used in this dataset at [Natural Resources Canada](http://cwfis.cfs.nrcan.gc.ca/background/summary/fwi).
 ## Data Analysis
-To determine when forest fires occur the most in Portugal, I plotted two seperate bar charts: the first bar chart depicts frequency of forest fires for each month and the second bar chart demonstrates frequency of forest fires for each day of the week.
+To determine when forest fires occur the most in Portugal, I plotted two separate bar charts: the first bar chart depicts frequency of forest fires for each month and the second bar chart demonstrates frequency of forest fires for each day of the week.

 ![](https://i.ibb.co/g9dyVNW/Month-Bar-Chart.png)
 ![](https://i.ibb.co/85bfHyf/Day-Bar-Chart.png)

 In the case of Portugal, August and September are by far the most popular months when it comes to forest fire incidents.
-On the other hand forest fires happen more on weekends than they do on weekdays with the exception of Friday.
+On the other hand, forest fires happen more on weekends than they do on weekdays with the exception of Friday.
 The distribution of the number of forest fires has a larger spread across different months than it does across different days of the week which is arguably not surprising.

 To determine potential causes of the temporal variation in the number of forest fires across different days and months, I made a series of boxplots to picture the distribution variables that relate to forest fires over time.
 If these variables fluctuate as time moves forward, then they may help us anticipate forest fires with a greater degree of accuracy.